 After you’ve finished with your site structure, as a finishing touch, you need to reaffirm your WordPress website by creating and submitting a sitemap to Google Search Console.

 Your sitemap is a diagram that outlines your page hierarchy.
 Every page is defined and organized in the sitemap, from the general pages to the more specific ones.
 It’s a map that helps Google crawl your content.

-If you don’t have a sitemap, a lot of important pages from your site cannot be indexed properly.
-If your blog is relatively new and you don’t have a lot of backlinks that lead to your posts, by having a sitemap you help search engines discover those posts much easier.
+If you don’t have a sitemap, a lot of relevant pages from your site cannot be indexed appropriately.
+If you have fresh blog posts but not enough backlinks that lead to them, a sitemap can help search engines to find those posts a lot faster.

 The easiest way to create a sitemap for your WordPress website is to use WordPress SEO by Yoast.

 Bonus: Have a Siloed Content Strategy

 Siloing is a method that you can use to organize the related content on your WordPress website.
 A well-organized silo content structure can help users navigate your site much easier and find the content that they’re looking for.